probinso/color-pollution/README.md

 - scalable hypothesis testing
 - wide adoption of results (including distribution and data visualization)

-(If you have suggestion for projects and available SMEs please feel free to contact us on this matter)
+If you have suggestion for future projects and available SMEs please feel free to contact us [here](pmoss.robinson+bluetion@gmail.com) on this matter.
+All data for proposed projects must be publically accessable.

 Our first project will grow your understanding of light and sensor systems.
 Although there are many topics in this space, we will primarily focus on light pollution and its impact on astronomy.